benp32x/vbix/README.md

 # Installation and Setup

-I have previously used a full "installer" script, which did all of the setup, along with reinstall/uninstall modes, and generating certain dependancies.
+I have previously used a full "installer" script, which did all of the setup, along with reinstall/uninstall modes, and generating certain dependencies.
 As features were added this script grew to exceed 800 lines of code.
 I want people to easily give vbix a try, and a large file of operations with the expectation that you blindly run them... can be a bit of a barrier to entry.

 At its core, vbix just needs a few directories and a file for the port blocks.
 That is all.